 Planning a Smart and Inviting Living Room

-One of the secrets to a cosy and smartly done living room is planning.
-Whether the living room is narrow or long, square shaped or small, there are all kinds of inviting ideas you can use to arrange your furniture, versatile enough to maximise your living space.
-Obviously a living room has lots of functions and the way items are arranged should suit all the functions you have in mind for the space.
+One of the secrets to a cozy and smartly done living room is planning.
+Whether the living room is narrow or long, square-shaped or small, there are all kinds of inviting ideas you can use to arrange your furniture, versatile enough to maximize your living space.
+Obviously, a living room has lots of functions and the way items are arranged should suit all the functions you have in mind for the space.
 Here are a number of things to have in mind while planning your living room.

 How do you intend to spend time in the space?

 Before you bring anything into your living room think about how you intend to spend time there.
 You can write down everything to make furniture prioritizing easier.
 Don’t forget to factor in conversation flow as well as living room traffic.
 The way the room is entered, movement between and around sofas and chairs should also be thought about.
 The last thing you would like is being trapped in your own living room or feeling that getting out or in the space is like taking long laps around the house.
 Sofas shouldn’t be located close to the entrance to allow you to walk out and in a room as easily as possible.
 In between the seating, the space shouldn’t be too much to allow for easier conversation flow.

 Your living room would look strange if every piece of furniture was placed on one side leaving an open space on the opposite side.
 Take time to divide the space in various sections while ensuring that furniture has been distributed equally in basically every area of the room.

 The focal point is important in a living room.
 If you have a portrait, poster, large antique clock or an indoor water fountain you would love it to be the focal point.
 This is why your living room furniture should be placed in such a way that it seems to pay homage in a creative way to the focal point you have selected.
 Anytime you sit on a chair or sofa the piece should not be behind you but at the center and front.